Skip to content

 • Be kind and constructive in your communication.

-• Keep MRs focused and atomic—smaller changes are easier to review.
+• Keep PRs focused and atomic—smaller changes are easier to review.

 • Document new features and update existing docs, especially for new GW simulation parameters or methods.

-• Tag your MR with relevant labels if you can (e.g., type::bug, type::enhancement, type::documentation).
+• Tag your PR with relevant labels if you can (e.g., bug, enhancement, documentation).

 Licensing

-By contributing, you agree that your contributions will be licensed under the project’s MIT License.
+By contributing, you agree that your contributions will be licensed under the same terms as the project: GPL-3.0-or-later (see the repository LICENSE file).

 Thanks again for being part of the gwmock community and helping advance gravitational-wave research!